This post was updated in March 2019.

 Langkawi, also known as Pulau Langkawi (Pulau means Island in Malaysian), is not just the name of the island, it’s actually an archipelago counting almost 100 islands, big and small!

-The currency on Langkawi is the Malaysian Ringgit, €1 is worth almost 5RM (4,64 at the moment of writing this article).
-Check the current exchange rate at XE.com.
+The currency of Langkawi is the Malaysian Ringgit, check the current exchange rate at XE.com.

 When to visit Langkawi

-While Langkawi doesn’t experience a strong monsoon, like the East Coast, there is a wet season (September-October).
-However, don’t feel like you have to avoid these months altogether, it usually only rains for a couple of hours (often at night).
+However, don't feel like you have to avoid these months altogether, it usually only rains for a couple of hours (often at night).

-The dry season is January to March, so if you want to maximize your chance of sunny days this is the best time to visit Langkawi.
-Keep in mind though that this is peak season and prices will be higher.
+Keep in mind though that this is high season and prices will be higher.
 Temperatures are higher as well, the average temperature is well above 30 degrees Celsius.

 We visited Langkawi in May, which in my opinion was a great time to visit.
 We had both sunny days as well as some cloudy afternoons but no rain whatsoever.
-The islands wasn’t too busy and there was plenty of accommodation available for a good price.

 How to get to Langkawi